Walls, fences and hedges – the boundaries between our properties – are not barriers to pollinators.

 * THE ‘BEES KNEES’ – Show Garden by Martyn Wilson

-This was how one creative individual chose to raise public awareness about the plight of UK bees.
-For the 2015 RHS Malvern Spring Festival Garden designer & RHS Silver Medal winner Martyn Wilson created a show garden, THE ‘BEE’S KNEES’ in support of BBCT.
+The plight of UK bees was highlighted in the 2015 RHS Malvern Spring Festival Garden by designer & RHS Silver Medal winner Martyn Wilson.
+He created a show garden, THE ‘BEE’S KNEES’ to support BBCT.
 The garden’s design, with bee-friendly plants in hexagonal beds, was inspired by the honeycomb.
 It won Silver Gilt at the show & featured on Gardener’s World.

 “I am very proud to be building a garden in association with the Bumblebee Conservation Trust.
 These cheery bundles of fluff have always fascinated me.
 Their gentle hum keeps me company during the summer months & as an ex-RAF officer I can’t help but marvel at their aerodynamics.
 I was so concerned on hearing about the dramatic decline in their numbers &, realising their essential contribution to our ecosystem, I felt compelled to do something to support them.
 If just one person walks away from my garden deciding to help that will make me happy.”

 Martyn Wilson in BBCT’s April 2015 newsletter

 Join BUMBLEBEE CONSERVATION UK